spidycoder/IEEE-LEAD-3.0/README.md

 This is a student repository for projects submitted during IEEE LEAD 2022

+## Project Structure

+Your project should be in a single folder (of your name) which needs to be uploaded either in Project1 (Portfolio) or Project2 (Movie API).
+There should be no `.git` folders in your project, because `IEEE-LEAD-3.0` is itself a git repository and repositories can't be nested.

+You can look at the final structure of repository from a [repository of previous editions of LEAD](https://github.com/ieeebitmesra/IEEE-LEAD-2.0).

 ## Submitting your Projects

 Before you get started, these are the steps that you need to follow only ONCE at the begining: